 Utilitarianism is the most well-known teleologic ethical theory.
-This is the principle that follows the outcome-based belief of actions that provide the greatest good for the greatest number of people [49; 80; 106].
-In other words, the rights of individuals may be relegated in order to benefit the greatest number of people.
+It is the principle that follows the outcome-based belief of actions that provide the greatest good for the greatest number of people [125].
+So rather than individual goodness or rightness, this principle speaks for the group or society as a whole.
 Social laws in the United States are based upon this principle.
 The individual interests are secondary to the interest of the group at large.
-There are two types of utilitarianism: act utilitarianism and rule utilitarianism [106].
-In act utilitarianism, a person's situation determines whether an act is right or wrong.
-In rule utilitarianism, a person's past experiences influence one to greatest good.
+There are two types of utilitarianism: rule utilitarianism and act utilitarianism [125].
+In rule utilitarianism, a person's past experiences are his influence toward achieving the greatest good.
+In act utilitarianism, the situation determines whether an action or decision is right or wrong.
 There are no rules to the game; each situation presents a different set of circumstances.
-This is currently referred to as situational ethics.
-This situational ethics precept would say that if the act or decision results in happiness or goodness for the person or persons affected, it would be ethically right.
+This is commonly referred to as situational ethics.
+In situational ethics, if the act or decision results in happiness or goodness for the client and their social context, it would be ethically right.

 Individuals may choose the utilitarian system of ethics over another because it fulfills their own need for happiness, in which they have a personal interest.
 It avoids the many rules and regulations that may cause a person to feel lack of control.
-In Western society, the rule of utility is whatever leads to an end of happiness fits the situation.

-One of the limitations of utilitarianism is its application to decision making in social work.
-In developing social policies for a nation of people based upon the principle of doing the greatest good for the greatest number, several questions arise.
+One of the limitations of utilitarianism is its application to decision making in counseling.
+In developing policies for a nation of people based upon the principle of doing the greatest good for the greatest number, several questions arise.
 Who decides what is good or best for the greatest number: society, government, or the individual?
 For the rest of the people, are they to receive some of the benefits, or is it an all or nothing concept?
-How does "good" become quantified in social work?
+How does "good" become quantified in counseling?